Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Yeah, yeah, yeah.

-Oh yeah, my bad chat.
+My bad chat.

-Can I are you money?
+Can I, are you money?

-That's why a lot of you see a lot of people, a lot of legends had their chances very early, you know, regardless of how the rest of the world was.
+That's why a lot of, you see, a lot of people, a lot of legends had their chances very early, you know, regardless of how the rest of the world was.

-You know, the wrestling industry didn't sub care nor subscribe about the climate to the rest of the world.
+You know, the wrestling industry didn't care nor subscribe about the climate to the rest of the world.

-Yeah, because obviously a lot of talent was African American, so are they gonna like you know cut their money down for racism?
+Yeah, because obviously a lot of talent was African-American.

 No.